 04 of 05

 On average a feline pregnancy lasts 63 days but can vary from 57 to 69 days.
 Non-spayed female cats will go into a "heat" seasonally from spring through fall and may go into heat several times during the season.
 The period of heat lasts an average of about a week but can vary from three to 14 days.
 If a cat has been going through heat cycles every 10 days to two weeks, and then suddenly stops, it is very likely that she is pregnant.

 The only safe way to avoid a cat pregnancy is to consider spay surgery.
 The best time to spay a cat is a hotly debated issue, but most veterinarians currently recommend spaying around six months which is right before they are expected to have their first heat.
 Waiting to spay until after a cat goes into heat not only puts them at risk of getting pregnant, it also increases their risk of developing breast cancer which is a very aggressive form of cancer in cats.Continue to 5 of 5 below.

 Number of Teeth

 Cats start out with 26 deciduous (baby) teeth.
 By six months of age, these baby teeth fall out and are replaced by 30 permanent adult teeth.

 If the baby teeth do not fall out and the permanent teeth erupt underneath them, this can lead to dental problems, such as increased tartar buildup, an uneven bite, and gum irritation.
-It might be a good idea to have these retained teeth removed at the time of spay or neutering while they are already under anesthesia.
+It is usually a good idea to have these retained teeth removed at the time of spay or neutering while they are already under anesthesia.